walkerdb/dsc_workshops/web_scraping/readme.md

 # make a results list to store each poem's text in
 results = []

+# run through every matching link found in the parent page
 for link in links

     # the links were relative, so we need to reconstruct the absolute value
     link = "https://it.wikisource.org" + link